github/site-policy/Policies/github-data-protection-addendum.md

 ### 6. Subprocessing and Onward Transfer.

 #### 6.1 Protection of Data.
 GitHub is liable for onward transfers of Protected Data to its subprocessors, such as its third-party payment processor.
-In the event that GitHub does transfer the Protected Data to a third-party subprocessor, or GitHub installs, uses, or enables a third party or third-party services to process the Protected Data on GitHub's behalf, GitHub will ensure that the third-party subprocessor is contractually bound to comply with or provide at least the same level of confidentiality, security, and privacy protection as is required of subprocessors by the Privacy Shield Principles and the Applicable Data Protection Laws.
+In the event that GitHub does transfer the Protected Data to a third-party subprocessor, or GitHub installs, uses, or enables a third party or third-party services to process the Protected Data on GitHub's behalf, GitHub will ensure that the third-party subprocessor is bound by written agreement that requires them to provide at least the same level of confidentiality, security, and privacy protection as is required of GitHub by this DPA and the Applicable Data Protection Laws.

 #### 6.2 Acceptance of GitHub Subprocessors.
 Customer authorizes GitHub to appoint (and permit each subprocessor appointed in accordance with this Section 6 to appoint) subprocessors in accordance with Section 6 and any other restrictions in the Agreement.
 GitHub may continue to use those subprocessors currently engaged as of the Effective Date of this Addendum.